chloemurdock/chloemurdock.github.io/_posts/2019-10-06-tortillas-and-motorcycles.md

 title: "TORTILLAS AND MOTORCYCLES: MY FAMILY, ITS MEMORIES AND THE OPINIONS IN BETWEEN"
 date: 2018-04-03T17:39:00.000Z
-tags: The Miami Student Magazine, creative nonfiction, memoir, political, Tortillas in Ohio
+tags: TMSM, creative nonfiction, memoir, political, Tortillas in Ohio
 ---
 Originally published in The Miami Student magazine